Sophia-Edu-Labs/sophia-math/scenes/AIGen/scenes/en_TOPIC_Power_Functions_and_nth_Roots_SUB_Power_Functions_with_Natural_Exponents_chapter_0_video_03_q.typ

 #slide()[
+#only("1")[
+#voiceover("Let's solve a simple exercise involving power functions.")
+]
 #text(size: 30pt, weight: "bold")[Power Functions]
+// The title "Power Functions" is shown on this slide
 #v(40pt)
-#only("1")[
-#voiceover("Here's an exercise in which we'll practice computing values of the power function.")
-]
 #only("2-")[
 Calculate $ 2^3 $
 ]
+// The mathematical expression to calculate is shown from slide 2 onward
 #only("2")[
-#voiceover("Calculate the value of the function 2 raised to the power of 3.
-Or in other words: Calculate 2 cubed.")
+#voiceover("Calculate the value of two raised to the power of three.")
 ]
 ]